Hatimqr/Crypto-Trading/README.md

 - Our strategy generates a different sequence of $d_t$ values that varies exposure over time
 - The resulting Sharpe ratio and Drawdowns will be different and this comparison will be the final evaluation

-## **Trade Analysis**

-Examine individual trading decisions to evaluate their effectiveness through the following metrics:

-- Win rate: Percentage of $d_t$ decisions that contributed positively to portfolio value
-- Average profit/loss per trade: Mean portfolio value change resulting from each non-zero $d_i$
-- Average holding period: Typical duration between buy and sell decisions

-This analysis helps identify whether our algorithm makes consistently good quantity decisions or relies on a few outsized winners.

-These metrics will be mainly used on the test set to understand what the model is really doing so I might find ways of improving it or making necessary changes.

-## Tentative Targets
+## Targets

 Prior to model development I am setting the following targets (which are subject to adjustment) for evaluating whether the approach was successful or not:

-1. Sharpe ratio at least 30% higher than a buy-and-hold strategy over the test period.
+1. Sharpe ratio at least 20% higher than a buy-and-hold strategy over the test period.
-2. Maintains a maximum drawdown at least 20% lower than a buy-and-hold strategy.
+2. Maintains a maximum drawdown at least 30% lower than a buy-and-hold strategy.
-3. Win rate of at least 55%
+3. Absolute Return at least 20% higher than a buy-and-hold strategy.